Consensual Non-Monogamy: Definition, Types & Tips

 Although most couples in our culture are monogamous, consensual non-monogamy (CNM) is on the rise.
 Monogamy means that once you are engaged, you do not have romantic or sexual interactions with anyone else.
 Yet, we know that around one-fifth of the population engages in non-monogamous relationships at some time in their life.

-Consensual non-monogamy can be practiced in various ways; one of the most important is an honest and open dialogue between partners.
+You can practice consensual non-monogamy in various ways; one of the most important is an honest and open dialogue between partners.
 Partnerships that aren’t monogamous yet are morally acceptable include polyamory, open relationships, and swinging.

 Let’s take a closer look at consensual non monogamy, its types, and how to start practicing CNM.